sarghir539/skifree/README.md

 * Added RhinoEat as a Rhino animation
 * Added RhinoRun as a Rhino animation
 * Added unit tests for Rhino
-* Bug fix: added a counter to ObstacleManager.calculateOpenPosition() to avoid infinite loops
+* Bug fix: added a counter property to ObstacleManager.calculateOpenPosition() to avoid infinite loops

 ** 11/28/2019 **